 I go through a few different steps at different stages of the job interview process.
 The overall journey looks like this (but might not be in this exact order):

 - Find a job I like.
 I have written a few articles on how I find jobs, but generally, I search a lot on LinkedIn, Glassdoor, through various Slack channels, and ask my network very openly.
 Slack channels are one of the best places to find updates to jobs.
 People Nerds, ResearchOps, MixedMethods, and the User Research Academy slack communities regularly post job openings.
-You can also check out the UX Research Job Board.
+You can also check out the UI & UX Designer Job Board.

 - Tweak my resume.
 I always change my resume slightly before applying for a job.
 They aren't huge changes, but they might make a big difference to the hiring manager or recruiter looking over my resume.
 I cross-reference the job description with previous experience and put as many similarities in my resume as they are looking for.
 I also check on LinkedIn to see if I can find how employees at that company word certain tasks or responsibilities and use their language.
 In the end, ideally, my resume will mimic the job description.